'Coordinated moves': Kanwal Sibal after Trump declares Saudi Arabia as a major non NATO ally - BusinessToday

 He pointed out that Pakistan and Saudi Arabia have separately concluded their own defence pact, while US Senator Marco Rubio has indicated that Washington is exploring a “stronger strategic partnership” with Pakistan.
 According to Sibal, these developments appear to be interconnected.

-He argued that this alignment helps explain former US President Donald Trump’s recent praise of Pakistan Army chief General Asim Munir and what he called attempts to influence India-Pakistan dynamics in Islamabad’s favour.
+He argued that this alignment helps explain US President Donald Trump’s recent praise of Pakistan Army chief General Asim Munir and what he called attempts to influence India-Pakistan dynamics in Islamabad’s favour.

 Sibal suggested that the broader strategic objective is to strengthen Pakistan’s position against India so it can fulfil what Washington views as its “designated regional role.”